Durbin-Watson Test

 Basic Concepts

-A key assumption in regression is that the error terms are independent of each other.
-On this webpage, we present a simple test to determine whether there is autocorrelation (aka serial correlation), i.e. where there is a (linear) correlation between the error term for one observation and the next.
+The Durbin-Watson Test is used to determine whether there is first-order autocorrelation, which occurs when there is a (linear) correlation between the error term for one observation and the error term for the next observation.
 This is especially relevant with time series data where the data are sequenced by time.

 The Durbin-Watson test uses the following statistic: